 I’m a political pessimist by nature.
 Legislation I support rarely gets passed and when it does it’s also carrying pieces of something I don’t support, which is the only way it gets passed.
 I partly blame gerrymandering.
 Our political congressional districts are drawn in such a way that there is no way for anyone from the “other” party to win their district making it a battle within a party which – as we have all seen – means that the politicians must always target their base so they can be the MOST Republican/Democrat in their district since their district is majority THAT party.
 So, I feel like until Congressional Limits and district lines are redrawn, we’re kinda screwed on the gun issue.

-And I’m looking at what makes people feel the kind of anger that they feel when they terrorize a group of people with gunfire.
+So anyway, I’m looking at what makes people feel the kind of anger that they feel when they terrorize a group of people with gunfire.
 I’m looking at how the internet has changed the way deal with our disagreements with “The Other”.
 We have these platforms to magnify our voices outside of the walls of our homes, whether it’s something to showcase our writing like a blog, or just a twitter feed or a Facebook account.
 We have these ways to say things which more people will here than did 20 years ago.

 20 years ago if someone disliked something, like a politician or an ethnic group, they really rarely had to think about it.
 They curated their lives in such a way that it was only during the news, or when reading the paper, that they might encounter something they disagreed with.
 Maybe there were people they didn’t like at work, so they avoided them.
 Or maybe there was family they shared differing opinions from, but they only saw them on the holidays.